EN

 Estimated cost: ₱2,500,000 – ₱3,800,000 (shaft included)

-Screw-driven home lifts, such as those from Cibes, are a preferred choice for upscale homes in areas like Alabang and Bonifacio Global City.
+The typical Cibes lift price ranges from ₱2,500,000 to ₱3,800,000 depending on customization, finishes, and configuration.
+Screw-driven home lifts (premium Cibes home lift), are a preferred choice for upscale homes in areas like Alabang and Bonifacio Global City.
+When evaluating the Cibes lift price in Philippines, homeowners will find that these premium screw-driven systems offer strong value despite their higher upfront cost.
 These lifts operate using a rotating nut on a steel screw, eliminating the need for pits, machine rooms, or hydraulic oil.

 Because the cabin is always mechanically connected to the screw, free-fall is not possible.
 Energy use is low, often comparable to a household appliance, and maintenance requirements are minimal.